Simon Gurnsey Sociometrist

-Simon Gurnsey lives and works in Christchurch and is a staff member of the Christchurch Institute for Training in Psychodrama.
+Simon Gurnsey lives and works near Whangarei.
+He is a staff member of the Christchurch Institute for Training in Psychodrama.
 He is a Sociometrist, creatively working with the relationships between people and groups of people, and is always inventing new ways to do anything and getting stuff done.
 He takes his four-legged friend, Mr Brock, to work with him.
 Brokkie has brought joy to hundreds with an endless supply of energy for playing fetch.

 Below are links to articles I have written about my work.

 The Water of Life